hausgold/billomat/doc/client.md

 client_property.save
 ```

-The return data will be pushed to clientProperty.data.
+The return data will be pushed to client_property.data.

 ### Update